NoComplyDev/CRTAP/README.md

 ## Manual Fixes & Edits

-- S01E031, S01E033 and S01E035 stitched using ffmpeg.
+- Critical Role S01E031, S01E033 and S01E035 stitched using ffmpeg.
 The GeekAndSundry segmented uploads for these episodes are not accurate to broadcast and cause metadata issues when importing to media servers.

 - All content sourced from u/BetterThatTofu’s archive re-encoded from the original WebM (VP9) to MP4 h.264 for compatibility purposes (Handbrake 1.8.2 - h.264 VideoToolBox - VFR - CQ 63 - AAC 256).